 - be well practised and fully qualified in the Level 2 Mountain Bike Leadership Award (or TCL or MBL Awards as appropriate)

-- be a committed mountain biker prepared to ride all day in challenging, up to black-graded terrain.
+- be a fit and committed mountain biker prepared to ride all day in challenging, up to black-graded terrain.
 You should be able to do this with energy in reserve in order to demonstrate appropriate levels of fitness

 - be a skilful rider, competent at negotiating the typical trail features found in Level 3 terrain, where obvious line choices and rollable options are often not available.
 Required techniques include step-up, bunny-hop and drop-off skills

-- be comfortable with setting a map, taking bearings and creating flow in a trail environment
+- be comfortable with reading a map, taking bearings and creating flow in a trail environment

 - have a working knowledge of the variety of mechanical systems on current mountain bikes and a desire to increase this knowledge

 - hold a current two-day outdoor First Aid certificate.

 You will be required to send your log book to the provider you have booked your assessment with demonstrating that you have fulfilled the following minimum requirements for training:

 - In preparation for the Level 3 Mountain Bike Leadership Award, you should log at least 30 quality* days since the completion of Level 2.
 The majority of these should be within the last 12-18 months and represent all the UK has to offer.
 At least 12 of these rides should be as group leader or assistant leader.